-Students that are ill or injured and would like to be seen on a same day basis may call (909) 537-5241.
+Students that are ill or injured and would like to be seen on a same day basis may walk in during regular business hours or call (909) 537-5241.

 Students may make a routine appointment with a provider (physician, physician assistant, nurse practitioner) by calling (909) 537-5241.
 Students are encouraged to be specific about their medical concern when scheduling an appointment.
 Students unsure about their need to be seen or that have other questions may ask to speak to the triage/advice nurse.